 Cayce is a somewhat small city located in the state of South Carolina.
 With a population of 14,081 people and five constituent neighborhoods, Cayce is the 34th largest community in South Carolina.

-Cayce is a decidedly white-collar city, with fully 86.67% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Cayce is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Cayce who work in office and administrative support (17.98%), teaching (10.16%), and healthcare (9.24%).
+Unlike some cities, Cayce isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Cayce are a mix of both white- and blue-collar jobs.
+Overall, Cayce is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Cayce who work in office and administrative support (15.59%), teaching (10.29%), and management occupations (10.12%).

 Cayce is a very ethnically-diverse city.
 The people who call Cayce home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cayce residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Cayce include German, Irish, English, Scots-Irish, and French.

 The most common language spoken in Cayce is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Thai.